-Express Doors Direct βΈ Blog βΈ What is U-Value and How Does it Relate to My Doors?
+Express Doors Direct ▸ Blog ▸ What is U-Value and How Does it Relate to My Doors?

-Last updated on January 25th, 2022 at 10:51 am
+Last updated on September 18th, 2024 at 09:36 am

-Among the most important attributes of any set of doors, besides the way that it looks, is its thermal efficiency.
-This is the degree to which it prevents heat from passing to one side to the other.
-If your doors are thermally efficient, then theyβll keep the warmth within your home.
-If they arenβt, then theyβll conduct that heat into the exterior, and youβll need to spend more on heating the interior up again.
+If your doors are thermally efficient, then they’ll keep the warmth within your home.
+If they aren’t, then they’ll conduct that heat into the exterior, and you’ll need to spend more on heating the interior up again.
 As such, energy-efficient doors are an investment that will pay off in the long-run.

-Thermal efficiency can be quantified using something called a U-value.
-This is a figure which describes the insulating performance of a set of doors and windows.
-In this article, weβll delve a little into the wonderful world of U-values, and see how paying attention to them can inform a better buying decision, and ultimately save you money on your energy bills in the long-run.
-Letβs get started!
+In this article, we’ll delve a little into the wonderful world of U-values, and see how paying attention to them can inform a better buying decision, and ultimately save you money on your energy bills in the long-run.
+Let’s get started!

 What Does U-value Mean?

-The u-value of a surface refers to its ability to transmit heat.
-Itβs measured in watts per square metre Kelvin.
+It’s measured in watts per square metre Kelvin.
 The lower the number, the less energy will be transmitted from one side of any square-metre portion of the door in a given amount of time.
+So it’s a great indicator of the overall energy efficiency of a door or window.

 What Is The Best U-value?

 A high-quality set of external doors, complete with double-glazing, will have a U-value of around 1.6.
-If youβre willing to invest a little more, then youβll find that this number can fall down even further.
+If you’re willing to invest a little more, then you’ll find that this number can fall down even further.
 For comparison, an insulated cavity wall can offer a U-value of around 0.5.

 For most of us, this stuff is a little on the technical side.
-But fortunately, understanding U-values in this way isnβt essential.
-You donβt need to know what U-value means in order to compare one set of doors to another: you just need to remember that lower is better!
+But fortunately, understanding U-values in this way isn’t essential.
+You don’t need to know what U-value means in order to compare one set of doors to another: you just need to remember that lower is better!

 U-value for Doors: What Do I Need to Know?

 The U-value of a door is influenced by a myriad of different factors, including the materials used and the thickness of the door.
-Letβs think about a few of them.
+Let’s think about a few of them.

-The best u-value front door is one thatβs made from a combination of different materials.
-A composite door might come with an outer veneer of wood, or of uPVC thatβs been shaped to look like wood.
+The best u-value front door is one that’s made from a combination of different materials.
+A composite door might come with an outer veneer of wood, or of uPVC that’s been shaped to look like wood.
 The interior of the door is made from a combination of metal and plastic.
-Theyβre substantial and energy-efficient.
+They’re substantial and energy-efficient.

 Aluminium U-value